PIVX-Project/PIVX-Doc-Website-Content/01.getting-started/article.md

 ===

-Welcome to the PIVX Documentation website where you will find guides, tutorials, and FAQs!
+Welcome to the PIVX Documentation website which is loaded with guides, tutorials, and FAQs!

 If you are unable to find the help you need, feel free to join the active community on the [PIVX Discord](https://discord.pivx.org/) server or visit the [Community](/community) page which lists many other community resources.